wp-plugins/webrotate-360-product-viewer/readme.txt

 == Changelog ==

 = 2.5 =
-* Introduced plugin settings page with various settings:
+* Introduced plugin settings page with various settings, including:
-* Added dropdown to select default 360 product viewer skins.
+* Drop-down to select default 360 product viewer skin.
-* Added dropdown to select default prettyPhoto / popup skin.
+* Drop-down to select default prettyPhoto / popup skin.
-* Added defaults for viewer dimensions, master config, basewidth.
+* Defaults for viewer dimensions, basewidth, Master Config.
-* Added new shortcode parameter to allow disabling browser optimization when using PNG images with opacity.
+* Added new shortcode parameter to allow disabling browser optimization when using PNG images with opacity (imageopacity="true").
 * Synced with the latest WebRotate 360 Product Viewer v3.5 scripts and graphics.
 * Fixed prettyPhoto margin calculation to show nicely on small device screens.
-* Please note that if you are using PRO version, you will need to re-apply your license.lic after plugin upgraid.
-You can just copy it under the root of the plugin folder or specify its new location using the new plugin settings page.
+* Please note that if you are using PRO version, you will need to re-apply your license.lic as it will be removed by WordPress upon upgrade.
+You can just copy it under the root of the plugin folder again or specify its new location on your server using the new plugin settings page.

 == Uninstall ==